 If you’ve spent hours daydreaming out your office window, dreaming of endless open roads and ceaseless adventure, there’s a simple solution: Pack up and go.
 Few things are more humbling or magical than traveling—we mean that both metaphorically and physically—out of your comfort zone.
 So immediately adhere to step one: Begin filling your life with experiences that beggar belief.
 Steps two, three, and beyond will follow.
 To get started, here are 25 life-changing ideas.
 And for more subtle experiences, check out the 15 Under-the-Radar American Escapes.

 Live In A Foreign Country

 Traveling is all well and good, but sticking around in a foreign country for a while is even more adventurous and advantageous, as you master the trials and tribulations of everyday life.
 Everywhere you go, people will hear your funny accent and want to start a conversation with you.
 It’s a fast track to meeting people and feeling more interesting and exotic than you could’ve imagined if you never left these shores.
-Take a test drive by booking a vacation to one of these 20 Cities You Must Visit!
+If you need a place to start, learn why Vienna is the best place for Americans to live abroad.